alisw/AliPhysics/MUON/READMErec.txt

 The general tracking procedure is as follow:
 - Build primary track candidates using clusters on station 4 and 5: Make all combination of clusters between the two chambers of station 5(4).
-For each combination compute the local position and orientation of the track and estimate its bending momentum given the averaged magnetic field inside the dipole and assuming that the track is coming from the vertex.
-Then select pairs for which the estimated bending momentum and the non-bending slope are within given limits.
-Extrapolate the primary track candidates to station 4(5), look for at least one compatible cluster to validate them and recompute the track parameters.
+For each combination compute the local position and impact parameter of the tracklet at vertex and estimate its bending momentum given the averaged magnetic field inside the dipole and assuming that the track is coming from the vertex.
+Also compute the corresponding error and covariances of these parameters.
+Then select pairs for which the estimated bending momentum and the non-bending impact parameter at vertex are within given limits taking into account the errors.
+Extrapolate the primary track candidates to station 4(5), look for at least one compatible cluster to validate them and recompute the track parameters and covariances.
-- Remove the identical track candidates, i.e. the ones sharing exactly the same clusters.
+- Remove the identical track candidates (i.e. the ones sharing exactly the same clusters), and the ones whose bending momentum and non-bending impact parameter at vertex are out of given limits taking into account the errors.
 - Propagate the track to stations 3, 2 then 1.
 At each station, ask the "ClusterServer" to provide clusters in the region of interest defined in the reconstruction parameters.
-Select the one(s) compatible with the track and recompute the track parameters, or remove the track if no good cluster is found.
+Select the one(s) compatible with the track and recompute the track parameters and covariances.
+Remove the track if no good cluster is found or if its re-computed bending momentum and non-bending impact parameter at vertex are out of given limits taking into account the errors.
 - Remove the connected tracks (i.e. the ones sharing one cluster or more in stations 3, 4 or 5) keeping the one with the largest number of cluster or the one with the lowest chi2 in case of equality.
-Then recompute the track parameters at each attached cluster (using the so-called Smoother algorithm in the case of the "Kalman" tracking).
+Then recompute the track parameters and covariances at each attached cluster (using the so-called Smoother algorithm in the case of the "Kalman" tracking).
+- Find the MC label from the label of each attached cluster (if available): more than 50% of clusters must share the same label, including 1 before and 1 after the dipole.
+Set it to -1 when reconstructing real data or in case of failure.
 - The reconstructed tracks are finally matched with the trigger tracks (reconstructed from the local response of the trigger) to identify the muon(s) that made the trigger.

-The new clusters to be attached to the track are selected according to their local chi2 (i.e. their transverse position relatively to the track, normalized by the convolution of the cluster resolution with the resolution of track extrapolated at the cluster location).
+The new clusters to be attached to the track are selected according to their local chi2 (i.e. their transverse position relatively to the track, normalized by the convolution of the cluster resolution with the resolution of the track extrapolated to the cluster location).
 If several compatible clusters are found on the same chamber, the track candidate is duplicated to consider all the possibilities.

 The last part of the tracking is the extrapolation of the reconstructed tracks to the vertex of the collision.
 The vertex position is measured